 In our work we are pleased to acknowledge collaboration with Erasmus Medical Center and Rijndam Rehabilitation, with Hyperion Technologies B.V.
 (Delft, NL), with Leiden University Medical Center (LUMC, Leiden, NL) and with VU University Medical Center (VUMC, Amsterdam, NL).
 Formal clinical evaluation of the device will be performed at EMC and also at the Shirley Ryan Ability Lab (formerly the Rehabilitation Institute of Chicago).

-This work is supported by the NWO Vernieuwingsimpuls VIDI.
+This work was supported by the NWO Vernieuwingsimpuls VIDI.
 Funding for this work has also been gratefully received from the US Dept of Education RERC (Rehabilitation Engineering Research Centers) MARS3 initiative under NIDRR grant number H133E120010.
-MARS3 (Machines Assisting Recovery from Stroke and Spinal Cord Injury for Reintegration into Society) is a collaboration between the Shirley Ryan Ability Lab (fka Rehabilitation Institute of Chicago), University of Illinois at Chicago, University of California at Irvine, Northwestern University, The Illinois Institute of Technology, University of Alabama at Birmingham, and the Delft University of Technology, with the collective goal of developing robots to restore function in patients and facilitate their return to society.
+MARS3 (Machines Assisting Recovery from Stroke and Spinal Cord Injury for Reintegration into Society) was a collaboration between the Shirley Ryan Ability Lab (fka Rehabilitation Institute of Chicago), University of Illinois at Chicago, University of California at Irvine, Northwestern University, The Illinois Institute of Technology, University of Alabama at Birmingham, and the Delft University of Technology, with the collective goal of developing robots to restore function in patients and facilitate their return to society.
 We are continuing the collaboration within the follow-up RERC COMET, under NIDILRR grant number 90REGE0005-01-00.

 A 2020 blogpost on the project, by Andy Berry